CAMMA-public/cholectrack20/README.md

 <br />

 ## Contents
 The novel CholecTrack20 dataset consists of 20 videos of laparoscopic procedures that have been fully annotated with detailed labels for multi-class multi-tool tracking.
+The ground truth annotations specify tool identities and trajectories, facilitating training and evaluation of tracking algorithms.
 ![Demo GIF](./images/data-ann.gif)

+#### Multi-Perspective Trajectory
 The dataset provides track identities across 3 perspectives of track definition:
 1. visibility trajectory of a tool within the camera scope,
 2. intracorporeal trajectory of a tool while within a patient's body, and